simon-ritchie/apysc/docstring_markdowns/apysc/_validation/string_validation.md

 **[Raises]**

-- ValueError: <br> ・If not string value is specified.
+- ValueError: <br> ・If a non-string value is specified.